-That big antenna below is NOT mine, . but I did install it, and it is what got me interested in Amateur radio!!!
+That BIG antenna and tower below is NOT MINE, . but I did install it, and it is what interested me in HF antennas and Amateur radio!!!

-Here is the tower going up, that big pipe in the center is the 18" O.D. x 1" wall mast
+Here is the custom designed Adelphon Landmark tower going up, that big pipe in the center is the 18" O.D. x 1" wall mast

-Yep.
-That's me, hanging off the end of the boom in 1985.
+Yes, that's me, hanging off the end of that boom in 1985

 The 100' boom 19 element rotating 3-30 MHz LP antenna at 105'.
 That's N5SDO out on the end tightening up the rudder I just installed that helps the antenna to turn into the wind in case of high winds.
 This monster is designed to withstand 100 MPH sustained winds although it automatically shuts down transmission and turns into the wind should the winds reach 75 MPH.
 That's my helper Sterling on the left acting as a human counterweigh (He wouldn't go any farther out than there, hi hi).